Trip1eLift/template-web-dev/README.md

 Hardware assisted virtualization might need to be enabled in BIOS for windows machine.

+2. make

+You only need to install make if you're on a windows machine and your machine does not come with make.
+This is optional since you can run the instructions of makefile in terminal directly.\
+Instruction for choco installation: https://chocolatey.org/install\
+Then run `choco install make` using admin permission.

-1. node with npm
+3. node with npm

+This is optional since node can be run in docker.\
 The project is built using node v18.10.0; however, a relatively new version of node should work.

-3. make

-You only need to do install make if you're on a windows machine and your machine does not come with make.\
-Install choco first by: https://chocolatey.org/install\
-Then run `choco install make` using admin permission.

 ## Launch all 3 layers spontaneously